-Credit risk is defined as the potential that counterparty will fail to meet its obligations in accordance with agreed terms.
+Credit risk is defined as the potential that counterparty will fail to meet its obligations following agreed terms.
 The goal of credit risk management is to maximize returns by maintaining optimal credit risk exposure within acceptable parameters.

-Derayah provides margin financing and has exposure with other counter parties as part of its investments therefore; following are the controls to manage the credit risk:
+Derayah provides margin financing and has exposure with other counterparties as part of its investments therefore; following are the controls to manage the credit risk:

-- Established counterparties risk assessment policies and selection criteria. - Established lending policies, approval matrix, single-party credit and portfolio concentration limits.
-Limits on individual clients have been established; - Assigns risk rating before accepting the clients for screening purpose using credit bureaus information; - Matching risk profiles to products - Monitors collaterals on continuous basis. - Assess and reviews overall portfolios quality. - Monitors and improves credit risk management techniques in order to implement the internal riskbased approaches on counter parties. - Concentration Limits are in place, reviewed and monitored. - Performs independent risk reviews periodically to validate the effectiveness of the credit management system.
+- Established counterparties risk assessment policies and selection criteria. - Established lending policies, approval matrix, single-party credit, and portfolio concentration limits.
+Limits on individual clients have been established; - Assigns risk rating before accepting the clients for screening purpose using credit bureaus information; - Matching risk profiles to products - Monitors collaterals on a continuous basis. - Assess and reviews overall portfolio quality. - Monitors and improves credit risk management techniques to implement the internal risk-based approaches on counterparties. - Concentration Limits are in place, reviewed and monitored. - Performs independent risk reviews periodically to validate the effectiveness of the credit management system.